hashicorp/consul/website/source/docs/guides/minikube.md

 # ...
 ```

 The other side is on the `dashboard` service.
 This declares the same `connect-inject` annotation but also adds another.
-The `connect-service-upstreams` on line 9 configures Connect such that this Pod will have access to the `counting` service on localhost port 9001.
+The `connect-service-upstreams` in the `annotations` section configures Connect such that this Pod will have access to the `counting` service on `localhost` port `9001`.
 All the rest of the configuration and communication is taken care of by Consul and the Consul Helm chart.

 ```yaml
 apiVersion: v1